yochaigal/cairn/wip/2e/forest-seeds.md

 | **17**  | Toxic spores      | Tracks erased by mist        |
 | **19**  | Troll Den         | Trees that grow from bones   |
 | **20**  | Unstable Ground   | Will-o-Wisp congregate       |

+## Forestcrawls

+A forestcrawl is a simple method for exploring a large forested area, typically made up of branching trails connecting scattered points of interest.
+While a forestcrawl has some of the same properties as a traditional dungeon delve, it swaps stone walls and ceilings for the dense, non-linear design of a heavily wooded area.
+Instead of rooms, points of interest are defined as clearings or major changes in the forested landscape.
+And unlike exploring a dungeon, characters can take shortcuts by going "off-trail" or climb trees to get a better look ahead (with a cost, of course).

+### Exploring The Wood

+- Treat the forest as a _Dungeon_.
+Follow the standard dungeon exploration procedures, rolling on the Dungeon Events table.
+- Points in a forestcrawl are close to each other.
+When traveling on clearly marked trails, a small forest zone (10-15 POIs) can be explored in its entirety in a single Watch.
+- If the party attempts to reach a point by going "off-trail" (bushwhacking), the **Warden** should make any associated costs clear: typically time, effort (**Fatigue**), or any obvious dangers.
+Going off-trail also automatically triggers a roll on the Wilderness Events table.
+- If the party is interrupted, stops to investigate something, rest, etc. while exploring a forested zone, there may not be enough time to fully explore each connected point.
+In these cases, rely on the fiction and common sense to determine how much time is left in the day.

 ## Example Forest